rosey99/breviform/readme.md

 while running breviform in a threaded environment may work great, it has not been tested.
-The typical use case would be to run breviform for each target (AWS, VMWare, Openstack) and each image or system profile, and then run Minsible and/or Fybre over one or more subset of the created hosts in an end-to-end, automated process.
+The typical use case would be to run breviform for each target (AWS, VMWare, Openstack) and each image or system profile, and then run Minsible and/or Fybre over one or more subsets of the created hosts in an end-to-end, automated process.

 As for the name, the good people at HashiCorp chose to appropriate the latin word for "earth."
 Ambitious, eh?

+"Brevi" means small, humble, or brief.
+Third declension and all.
+There it is.

 Getting Started
 ---------------